bennetrr/weckpi/docs/project_history.md

 ## WeckPi v1

-The current version (at this point of writing) is v1.2.1.
+The current version is v1.2.1.

 ### Hardware
+---Add Hardware images here---
 The main part of the hardware of WeckPi v1 is a [Raspberry Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/).

-As the display, I use a [HD44780 2x16 LCD with an I2C converter](https://www.az-delivery.de/products/lcd-display-16x2-mit-blauem-hintergrund-und-i2c-converter-bundle).
+As the display, I used a [HD44780 2x16 LCD with an I2C converter](https://www.az-delivery.de/products/lcd-display-16x2-mit-blauem-hintergrund-und-i2c-converter-bundle).
 Because the GPIO driver can only handle 3V3, but the display operates on 5V, I also needed an [I2C LLC](https://www.amazon.de/ARCELI-Converter-Bidirektionales-Shifter-Arduino/dp/B07RDHR315).

 For sound playback, a small portable speaker is used ([X-Mini II](https://www.amazon.com/gp/product/B004SNDC7I)) that we got some time ago as an advertising gift.
 The battery was replaced with a cable to one of the GPIO pins, so the WeckPi can turn on and off the speaker.